SLColonies/Public/_docs/stats.md

 Let's say you leave your character for 8 hours online, active.
 In 8 hours, you will have become Starving, Dehydrated & Exhausted.
 You will lose 3 points of Energy every 5 minutes.
 Health will still drop by 1 point every 5 minutes beyond this, unless you were bleeding or sick before leaving your character online.

 The idea is that if you are the type of player that enjoys leaving your character in-game.
-You can do so, go to bed real life, leave your character sleeping in a bed in game to keep tiredness down, and when you wake up, have yourself some breakfast or what have you, efore going out into the wild worlds of SL Colonies.
+You can do so, go to bed real life, leave your character sleeping in a bed in game to keep tiredness down, and when you wake up, have yourself some breakfast or what have you, before going out into the wild worlds of SL Colonies.

 We hope that you will enjoy these stats and effects, and know that we are always listening to our active community to modify the stats to make them work best for everyone!